Confidential Advisor

 Certified confidants

-All confidants of our sister label OffCourse are certified and registered with the National Association of Confidants.
-In order to remain registered, the confidants are required to attend annual refresher courses and actively participate in intervision.
-With this, our confidential counsellors meet the highest standards.
+All confidential advisors at our sister label OffCourse are certified and registered with the National Association for Confidential Advisors.
+To remain registered, confidential advisors are required to undergo annual training and actively participate in peer review.
+This ensures that our confidential advisors meet the highest standards.